The Most Expensive Cars Owned By Pop Icon Rihanna

 Mercedes Maybach 57S

 Maybach 57S is another prized possession of the pop singer.
-One of Rihanna’s most expensive cars, she has been spotted driving this magnificent beast often.
+She has been spotted driving this magnificent beast often.
 Maybach is the most luxurious four-wheeler made by the German automobile company — Mercedes.

 57S is the ultra-rich version of the luxurious S-class, which reportedly cost her around USD 4,17,000.
 The beast is tuned with a Mercedes-AMG 6.0-litre twin-turbocharged V-12-cylinder engine that generates about 604 HP at 4800 rpm.
 The acceleration is smooth and can go from zero to 100 in only 5 seconds, and the top speed is 250km/h.
 This is probably the most luxurious car in Riri’s collection.